How does it work?

 Yep, it’s pretty straightforward.

 We also get together one Sunday in the month (usually the second Sunday) for lunch to share some of the things we’ve cooked.
 The main purpose is to eat, drink, laugh and just soak in the joys of a lazy Sunday afternoon.

 A cookbook a month gives us a common focus and a nudge to try new things.
 We get to see how different people interpret the same recipes.

 For those of us who are single or in small (or fussy) households, we get a chance to cook things we don’t normally get to cook.

-I love this idea but I’m not based in London or I can’t make it to the events.
-Is there any way I can join in?
+I love this idea but I’m not based in the UK, can I still join in?